-In 2020, the Company initiated the process of reducing the registered capital of Minco China from US \$60 million to US \$40 million, representing a reduction of US \$20 million.
+In 2020, the Company initiated the process of reducing Minco China's registered capital from US \$60 million to US \$40 million, representing a reduction of US \$20 million.
 After a comprehensive and time-consuming process, this application received approval from various Chinese government agencies.
 The Company intends to transfer the funds once sufficient RMB term deposits mature and the outstanding Note principal repayment is received, enabling it to finance potential property acquisitions outside of China.